forestgrape/coronavirus/economics.md

 Principles assumed here.
 1. We all should be able to live the life we want while respecting the rest of the world doing so too.
 2. Building on 1. all should have economic opportunities to pursue the jobs wanted.
 All should be allowed to make mistakes and so (economic) opportunities are ideally available through the entire lifespan.
 (Inspired by John Rawls' theory of justice).
 Fairness in the following is used in this sense of different appealing opportunities to pursue the economic life.
 Fair in this sense does not necessarily mean equal in wealth or in the way of life.
 3. Ideally fairness is achieved by increasing fairness and not by fixing unfairness.
-Relevant but subjective and slightly off-topic notes on fairness in section [Pathways to Fairness](#thoughts-about-pathways-to-fairness).
+Relevant but subjective and slightly off-topic notes on fairness in the section [Pathways to Fairness](#thoughts-about-pathways-to-fairness).

 [in work]
 <!--economic principles an economic system should enable everyone to design the life according to personal preferences-->